Ernie Easter - Ed Tech III

 Brian Olson - Special Education Teacher

-Brian Olson brings to Baxter Academy wide experience with alternative learning programs.
+Brian Olson has been at Baxter Academy since we opened our doors and offers a wide experience with alternative learning programs.
 From the classrooms of California's juvenile justice system to the APEX environment of RSU 14, Mr. Olson has been committed to helping create communities of learners.
 He has coached in Freeport, worked in social justice schools in Brooklyn, and volunteered for non-profit initiatives around after-school learning.
 He has taught in the Caribbean, Thailand, and Central America.

 Mr. Olson says, "I actively seek chances to impact the lives of our youth.
 I search out opportunities to serve as a catalyst for students pursuing their passions."